 A. “In petrochemicals we have been undertaking assessments at selected sites.
 We are using the findings from these assessments to help our contractors deepen their understanding of the risks to the workforce and improve their labour practices.
 We are also using what we have learnt to inform how we can build labour rights and modern slavery risk prevention into our business processes to manage the risk more systematically across BP.”

-We are committed to identifying and addressing human rights risks and impacts directly linked with our business activities, including the rights of our workforce and those living in communities affected by our activities.
+We respect the rights of our workforce and those living in communities affected by our activities.

-Our current focus areas include the recruitment, working and living conditions of contracted workforces at our sites, responsible security, community grievance mechanisms and channels for workforces to raise their concerns.
+Our focus areas include ethical recruitment and working conditions of contracted workforces at our sites, responsible security, community health and livelihoods and mechanisms for workers and communities to raise concerns.

-We encourage employees, contractors, communities and other third parties to speak up if they see something they think could be unsafe or unethical.
-At our worksites we help make sure people are aware of our confidential global helpline OpenTalk, our community complaints systems and workforce grievance mechanisms.
+We encourage employees, contractors, communities and other third parties to speak up if they see something they think could be unsafe or unethical, including potential human rights abuses.
+At our sites we help make sure people are aware of our confidential global helpline OpenTalk and our community and workforce grievance mechanisms.

 We have no reason to believe that any gold, tin, tungsten and tantalum necessary to the functionality or production of our products may have originated from the Democratic Republic of the Congo or adjoining countries for products manufactured in the calendar year 2017.
 We have confirmed this in our filing to the US Securities and Exchange Commission.

 We operate in 78 countries and have around 54,000 suppliers, with thousands more supporting them.
 They play an important part in our strategy